 Right now, the situation seems to be spiraling and no “bottom” is in sight.
 The tourism sector has to live up to its responsibility as an integral part of a wider society during times of crisis, and its cooperation is vital in stopping the spread of the virus and limiting its impact on people and communities.
 This response needs to be measured and consistent, proportionate to the public health threat and based on local risk assessment.
 Travelers are also responsible for their own well-being and for those around them in order to limit the threat of transmission, and they should follow the recommendations of the WHO and their own national health authorities.

 COVID-19 is another shocking wake-up call and it is going to be a big test for our world.
-It is a complex issue, but this world enforced pause may be what we need to find positive solutions and change our behavior to save our environment and ourselves.
+It is a complex issue, but this world enforced pause maybe the great reset we need to change our attitudes, behavior and choose to be part of the Global Goals solution to save our environment and ourselves.

 To find out more, track COVID-19 worldwide HERE.